sometastycake/pysteamauth/README.md

-# steam-auth
-New steam auth
+# it's not ready for production